palaseus/Adrenochain/docs/PERFORMANCE.md

 ### Next Steps

-1. **Implement Monitoring**: Set up performance monitoring for your GoChain nodes
+1. **Implement Monitoring**: Set up performance monitoring for your adrenochain nodes
 2. **Profile Your Code**: Use Go's built-in profiling tools to identify bottlenecks
 3. **Optimize Critical Paths**: Focus on the most performance-critical components
 4. **Benchmark Changes**: Always benchmark before and after optimizations